lotlouischoitslab/Champaign-Urbana_Bus_Ridership/README.md

 # Conclusive Remarks

-![title](images/bus_wait.jpg)

 The dataset for the Champaign-Urbana Mass Transit bus passenger ridership volume from the official Champaign County Regional Data Portal was initially used to analyze the monthly ridership with respect to years to determine which month has the highest volume of passengers.
 The given dataset was then cleaned and parsed to perform time series forecasting to predict future passenger volume of the CUMTD buses.
 Each year from 1997 to 2021 has four months (February, July, October, and December) and passenger volume with respect to each month of the yearly period.
 The sequential datasets were then used for both training and testing to generate an estimator to forecast the future volume of passenger ridership.
 The historical results show that there has been a drastic drop in the year 2020 due to COVID 19 pandemic.
 The predictor estimates that the projected passenger volume from 2022 to 2034 is approximately between 800000 and 1400000 passengers.
 Based on this prediction, passenger ridership of the CUMTD buses will be steady unless there is a big pandemic.

+![title](images/bus_wait.jpg)

+# 5W bus bound for Round Barn RD waits infront of Sidney Lu Mechanical Engineering Building.